-18. Can an employer reach agreement with a worker on the termination of employment in which the employee validly waives his rights in return for a payment?
+19. Can an employer reach agreement with a worker on the termination of employment in which the employee validly waives his rights in return for a payment?
 If yes, in what form, should the agreement be documented?
 Describe any limitations that apply, including in respect of non-disclosure or confidentiality clauses.

-Indonesian law (ICC) recognizes the concept of freedom of contract and provides that an agreement validly entered by the parties shall bind the parties as if it were a statute (also known as pacta sunt servanda).
-The labor law and regulations also allow the employer and employee to reach a mutual agreement to terminate their employment, and to determine the provisions that will apply regarding that termination.
-The mutual agreement will be documented/formulated in the form of a written META.
+Indonesian law, particularly the ICC, recognizes the concept of freedom of contract and provides that an agreement validly entered by the parties shall bind the parties as if it were a statute (also known as pacta sunt servanda).
+The labour law and regulations also allow the employer and employee to reach a mutual agreement to terminate their employment, and to determine the provisions that will apply regarding that termination.
+The mutual agreement will be documented/formulated in the form of a written META, to be registered with the Industrial Relations Court as a formality procedure.

-The META can set forth all of the matters mutually agreed to by the employer and the employee upon the successful conclusion of the bipartite meeting, including the amount of severance package, waiver of notice period and payment in lieu of notice, clauses on confidentiality, non-competition, non-solicitation, effective termination date, and release of claims by the employee.
+The META can set forth all of the matters mutually agreed

+to by the employer and the employee upon the successful conclusion of the bipartite meeting, including the amount of severance package, waiver of notice period and payment in lieu of notice, clauses on confidentiality, noncompetition, non-solicitation, effective termination date, and release of claims by the employee.

-The Labor Law and GR 35 do not stipulate the amount of severance package payable under mutual termination.
+The Labour Law and GR 35 do not stipulate the amount of severance package payable under mutual termination.
 Therefore, the amount is a matter for mutual agreement between the employer and employee.

-19. Is it possible to restrict a worker from working for competitors after the termination of employment?
+20. Is it possible to restrict a worker from working for competitors after the termination of employment?
 If yes, describe any relevant requirements or limitations.